-Proportion of young people aged under 25 years who had contact with primary mental health care services subsidised through the MBS, 2015‑16
+Proportion of young people aged under 25 years who had contact with MBS subsidised primary mental health care services, 2016‑17

 Consumer and carer involvement in decision making

-Number of paid FTE consumer workers per 1000 FTE paid direct care staff, 2014‑15
+Number of paid FTE consumer and carer staff per 1000 FTE paid direct care staff, 2015‑16 (rate)

 Effectiveness — Quality — Safety indicators

 Services reviewed against the National Standards

 Proportion of expenditure on specialised public mental health services that had completed an external review against national standards and were assessed as meeting ‘all Standards’ (level 1), June 2016

 Number of seclusion events per 1000 bed days in specialised public mental health acute inpatient units, 2016‑17